sfigg/commercialization-public/design/device-experiences/OEM-bitlocker.md

         1. Platform Secure Boot self-test (or additional self-tests as configured in the registry) must be reported by HSTI as implemented and passed.
         2. Excluding Thunderbolt, HSTI must report no non-allowed DMA busses.
         3. If Thunderbolt is present, HSTI must report that Thunderbolt is configured securely (security level must be SL1 – “User Authorization” or higher).
+4. You must have 250MB of free space on top of everything you need to boot (and recover Windows, if you put WinRE on the system partition).
+For more information, see [System.Client.SystemPartition](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/systems#systemclientsystempartition).

 When the requirements as listed above are met, System Information indicates the system supports BitLocker automatic device encryption.
 This functionality is available in Windows 10, version 1703 or after.
 Here's how to check System Information.